wb14123/blog/jekyll/_posts/2022-08-20-Apple-In-App-Purchase-Server-to-Server-Notification-Handling-with-Scala-Java.markdown

 val jwsCerts = jwsObject.getHeader.getX509CertChain.asScala.map(c => X509CertUtils.parse(c.decode()))
 ```

-### 4.1 Verify keys in JWS header is signed by Apple
+### 4.1 Verify keys in JWS header are signed by Apple

-`jwsCerts` is a list of `X509Certificate`, which is the key chain in JWS header.
+`jwsCerts` is a list of `X509Certificate`, which is the key chain in the JWS header.
 A cert in the list can be verified by the cert behind it.
 And the last cert should be verified by Apple's public key so that we can make sure the whole key chain is signed by Apple.

-So let's first get the root cert of Apple first: download [Apple Root CA - G3 Root](https://www.apple.com/certificateauthority/AppleRootCA-G3.cer) from [Apple PKI website](https://www.apple.com/certificateauthority/) and put it under your project's `src/resources/certs` (or any where the program can read, we are just using it as an example here).
+So let's first get the root cert of Apple: download [Apple Root CA - G3 Root](https://www.apple.com/certificateauthority/AppleRootCA-G3.cer) from [Apple PKI website](https://www.apple.com/certificateauthority/) and put it under your project's `src/resources/certs` (or anywhere the program can read, we are just using it as an example here).
 Then we can read the Apple root cert with this code:

 ```
 val appleRootCa = X509CertUtils.parse(getClass.getResourceAsStream("/certs/AppleRootCA-G3.cer").readAllBytes())
 ```

-With both the key chain and root cert, we can verify the key chain is both valid and signed by Apple:
+With both the key chain and root cert, we can verify that the key chain is both valid and signed by Apple:

 ```
 jwsCerts.sliding(2).foreach { x =>